absolute-community/absolute-masternode-tool/doc/deterministic-mn-migration.md

 After completing the data, click **Continue**.

 #### Step 4.
 Select the registration method
-Click the option **Remote Dash RPC Node (automatic method)**
+Click the option **Remote Absolute RPC Node (automatic method)**

 ![Method](img/dmn/wizard-page2-automatic.png)

 then click **Continue**

 #### Step 5.
 Confirm the message signing operation on your hardware wallet
-At this step, the wizard executes two operations on the remote Dash node (**register_prepare** and **register_submit**), between which you will be asked to sign a special message with the hardware wallet controlling the masternode collateral.
+At this step, the wizard executes two operations on the remote Absolute node (**register_prepare** and **register_submit**), between which you will be asked to sign a special message with the hardware wallet controlling the masternode collateral.
 The resulting signature is supposed to prove